Different Types of SQL Server Functions

 System Defined Function

-Scalar functions operates on a single value and returns a single value.
-Below is the list of some useful Sql Server Scalar functions.Scalar FunctionDescriptionabs(-10.67)This returns absolute number of the given number means 10.67.rand(10)This will generate random number of 10 characters.round(17.56719,3)This will round off the given number to 3 places of decimal means 17.567upper('dotnet')This will returns upper case of given string means 'DOTNET'lower('DOTNET')This will returns lower case of given string means 'dotnet'ltrim(' dotnet')This will remove the spaces from left hand side of 'dotnet' string.convert(int, 15.56)This will convert the given float value to integer means 15.
+Scalar functions operate on a single value and return a single value.
+Below is the list of some useful SQL Server Scalar functions.Scalar FunctionDescriptionabs(-10.67)This returns an absolute number of the given number means 10.67.rand(10)This will generate a random number of 10 characters.round(17.56719,3)This will round off the given number to 3 places of decimal meaning 17.567upper('dotnet')This will return the upper case of the given string meaning 'DOTNET'lower('DOTNET')This will returns the lower case of the given string means 'dotnet'ltrim(' dotnet')This will remove the spaces from the left-hand side of the 'dotnet' string.convert(int, 15.56)This will convert the given float value to integer means 15.

-Aggregate functions operates on a collection of values and returns a single value.
-Below is the list of some useful Sql Server Aggregate functions.Aggregate FunctionDescriptionmax()This returns maximum value from a collection of values.min()This returns minimum value from a collection of values.avg()This returns average of all values in a collection.count()This returns no of counts from a collection of values.
+Aggregate functions operate on a collection of values and return a single value.
+Below is the list of some useful SQL Server Aggregate functions.Aggregate FunctionDescriptionmax()This returns the maximum value from a collection of values.min()This returns the minimum value from a collection of values.avg()This returns an average of all values in a collection.count()This returns no of counts from a collection of values.

-These functions are created by user in system database or in user defined database.
-We three types of user defined functions.
+These functions are created by the user in the system database or in a user-defined database.
+We have three types of user-defined functions.

-User defined scalar function also returns single value as a result of actions perform by function.
-We return any datatype value from function.
+The user-defined scalar function also returns a single value as a result of actions performed by the function.
+We return any datatype value from a function.

 --Create a table CREATE TABLE Employee ( EmpID int PRIMARY KEY, FirstName varchar(50) NULL, LastName varchar(50) NULL, Salary int NULL, Address varchar(100) NULL, ) --Insert Data Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(1,'Mohan','Chauahn',22000,'Delhi'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(2,'Asif','Khan',15000,'Delhi'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(3,'Bhuvnesh','Shakya',19000,'Noida'); Insert into Employee(EmpID,FirstName,LastName,Salary,Address) Values(4,'Deepak','Kumar',19000,'Noida'); --See created table Select * from Employee